gagan0123/shortcode-in-menus/readme.txt

 == Changelog ==

+= 3.4.1 =
+* Resolved some WPCS compatibility issues.
+* Added resource version for static resources for busting cache in new releases.
+* Added text domain to localisable text strings.
+* Loading the custom JS in footer instead of header for performance benefit.

 = 3.4 =
 * Escaping of output within a lot of functions.
 * Made the code WordPress PHPCS Compatible.